bjkeller/bjkeller.github.io/_posts/2015-05-21-math-of-incidence-ia.md

 defining (information) measures over a concept lattice, studying the Galois connection as an algebraic object, and using constructions within the incidence algebra to suggest different algorithmic strategies.
-I'm not sure I will go to either of the latter two in these notes, but they will at least hint.
+I'm not sure I will go to either of the latter two in these notes, but will at least hint.

 Before proceeding with incidence algebras, I will switch back to the concept analysis perspective to look at attribute logic, and relate it back to intervals and dependencies in the lattice.